 Interdisciplinary Dialogue

-Bringing into focused dialogue prehistoric and historical archaeology, history, anthropology, geography, and postcolonial, anticolonial, decolonial, and gender studies, and binding archaeological science, archaeological fieldwork, and archival research, MaGMa will analyse cultural changes and continuities in the Mariana Islands revealing otherwise undetected cultural features.
+Bringing into focused dialogue prehistoric and historical archaeology, history, anthropology, geography, and postcolonial, anticolonial, decolonial, and gender studies, MaGMa will bind archaeological science, archaeological fieldwork, and archival research.
+The project will analyze cultural changes and continuities in the Mariana Islands, revealing otherwise undetected cultural features.

 Project Goals